MelissaData/RightFielderObject-Java-Linux/README.md

 ## Run Bash Script
 Parameters:
-- -r or --rfinput: a test right fielder input to parse
+- --rfinput: a test right fielder input to parse

   This is convenient when you want to get results for a specific right fielder input in one run instead of testing multiple right fielder inputs in interactive mode.

+- --dataPath (optional): a data file path directory to test the Right Fielder Object
-- -l or --license (optional): a license string to test the Right Fielder Object
+- --license (optional): a license string to test the Right Fielder Object
-- -q or --quiet (optional): add to the command if you do not want to get any console output from the Melissa Updater
+- --quiet (optional): add to the command if you do not want to get any console output from the Melissa Updater

 When you have modified the script to match your data location, let's run the script.
 There are two modes:
 - Interactive